ssamot/ssamot.github.io/content/posts/kaouts.md

 |Legal equality of agricultural laborers and domestic servants with industrial workers; abolition of the laws governing domestics. | Not sure | <span style="color:green"> yes </span> |

 Overall, there are 36 programmatic demands (if I've managed to count them right), the vast majority of them have not been addressed since the programme was first released (in 1891).
-In future posts I will attack each group of demands in more detail, complement the demands and setup adversaries, i.e. what lobby groups would be against them.
+In future posts I will address each group of demands in more detail, complement the demands and setup adversaries, i.e. what lobby groups would be against them.

 <!-- | Civil servants salary is the workers' average      | No       |Title       |